bbehling-trimble/nathan/README.md

 Extra Credit - use TypeScript React

 NOTE: There will be one item that is purposely designed not to work.
 Don't spend too much time on it.
-If you find it and can resolve it, great!
 See if you can gracefully handle this error.